jneug/typst-finite/src/cmd.typ

       ),
     )
     spec.states.push(trap-name)

+    if util.not-none(trap-label) {
+      spec.labels.insert(trap-name, trap-label)
     }
+  }

   spec.at("transitions") = util.transpose-table(table)
   return spec
 }

+// TODO: Make all format functions accept the automaton spec for more flexibility

 /// Tests if #arg[word] is accepted by a given automaton.
 ///